supanadit/stay/README.md

 # STAY
-Bulletproof package manager fo `Go`.
+Bulletproof package manager for Go.

 ## How it works